 - venues that are licensed to have up to 15 electronic gaming machines.

 Exemptions from the AML/CTF compliance reporting obligations may also be provided to classes of reporting entities for a particular reporting period in the AML/CTF Rules.
 See Chapter 9 - Exemptions from obligations under the AML/CTF Act for more information.

 AML/CTF compliance reports collect information about the appropriateness of a reporting entity's ML/TF risk assessments and the effectiveness of its AML/CTF program.
 Typically a compliance report includes information about an entity's AML/CTF programs, its customer identification procedures and reporting obligations.
 Unless otherwise specified in the AML/CTF Rules, the AML/CTF compliance report generally covers the previous calendar year.

 Generally, compliance reports are due annually as specified in the AML/CTF Rules (Chapter 11).
-AUSTRAC informs reporting entities about the due date for compliance reporting on the AUSTRAC website and via email and AUSTRAC e-news.
+AUSTRAC informs reporting entities about the due date for compliance reporting on the AUSTRAC website.

 Subsections 47(6) and 47(7) of the AML/CTF Act allow one member of a designated business group (DBG) to lodge an AML/CTF compliance report on behalf of all of the reporting entities within that DBG.
 For further information on DBGs (including the definition) see Chapter 3 - Designated business groups.

 Does a reporting entity that ceased providing designated services during the reporting year need to submit an AML/CTF compliance report for that year?

 Yes.
 If a reporting entity provides a designated service at any time during the year, it must lodge a compliance report for that year (even if it ceased operation at some point during that year).